jimmymaise/rental_backend/README.md

 ## Description

-This is a backend service for a rental business, built using the [Nest](https://nestjs.com/) framework and TypeScript.
+This is a backend service for a rental business, built in 2021 by myself and one frontend developer.
+Due to certain reasons, we have not been able to release it to production.
+The project is built using the Nest framework and TypeScript and is hosted on GitLab.
 This repository provides all the functionalities needed to manage rentals, users, and other related services.
+GitLab CI is employed for continuous integration and deployment.

 ## Technologies Used